Skip to main content

 Fire Truck Sliding Puzzle

 Reassemble the fire truck image by sliding tiles into position.
-Choose from 7 different fire apparatus photos and beat your best time!
+Choose from 7 photos, pick your grid size (3×3 to 5×5), and try Expert mode with no tile numbers!

 StatusScrambled